VyRianS/file_storage_api/README.md

 netstat -antu | grep ":5000 " | grep "LISTEN"
 ```

-To build, change directory to the file_storage_api directory where it was cloned/pulled, and run the following commands:
+To build, change directory to the file_storage_api directory where it was cloned/pulled, and run the following commands.
 ```
 docker build -t file_storage_api .
 docker run -it -p 5000:5000/tcp file_storage_api